Paul Johnstone: 1951 Tour to Great Britain

 Johnstone was rested after the Munster match, playing in only two games from the next five; both internationals, against Wales and England.
 The Wales game was the most highly anticipated of the tour, with the match being hailed as the 'game of the century' and as 'for the rugby championship of the world'.
 The match was a tense affair, with little action for the backs from either team.
 The game ended 6–3 to South Africa, and although Johnstone again failed to score at international level, he did make an important defensive contribution when he threw himself on the ball to prevent Wales' Ken Jones from scoring.
 On 5 January 1952, Johnstone played in the game against England.
 He came close to scoring on two occasions, but was unable to finish either.
 Even without his tries, England were beaten 8–3.

 With the Home Nation internationals behind them, South Africa had five more matches before travelling to France.
 Johnstone played against Newport and Midland Counties, scoring a try in the former, before he was selected for the last game in Britain, an encounter with the Barbarians.
 On the day of the match, South Africa, through injuries, were without both fly-halves, Dennis Fry and Hannes Brewis.
 Johnstone was given the fly-half role despite having last played in that position over three years previously in an encounter between Natal and Transvaal.
 At half time, the Springboks were 3–0 down.
 Johnstone had not been poor at fly-half, but the play was not at its best.
 The South African's reacted by bringing Keevy in at fly half and putting Johnstone back out at his favoured right wing position.
 South Africa improved after the change, winning the game 17–3.
 Johnstone was given half of the kicking duties and scored a penalty, the last points of the match.
 Johnstone ended the British leg of the tour as he had started it, scoring the first and last points.

 The tour then travelled to France to play a further four games, including an encounter with the France national team.
 Johnstone played in two, against South West France and the international.
 In the match against South West France, a 20–12 win, he scored a try and a conversion.
 In the encounter with France, Johnstone had an excellent start, scoring the first nine points, his first at international level.
-He scored his first, a penalty goal after twenty-five minutes, this was followed by a try after a break by Stephen Fry after thirty-two, finished with a second try eight minuted into the second half.
+He scored his first, a penalty goal after 25 minutes, this was followed by a try after a break by Stephen Fry after 32, finished with a second try eight minutes into the second half.
 Johnstone finished the match by converting a van Wyk try.
 South Africa finished the tour by beating France 25–3.
 On their return to South Africa, Johnstone received a letter from 'Danie' Craven, the tour leader and coach, stating that "You were the most improved player in the team".